ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/send-emails-from-a-service.md

 import ballerina/log;
 ```

 3. Define [configurable variables](https://ballerina.io/learn/by-example/#configurability) for the port on which the listener should listen and the URLs of the backend services.
-Also define configurable variables for the host, username, and password of the SMTP client.
+Also, define configurable variables for the host, username, and password of the SMTP client.

-> **Note:** Enable two factor authentication on your Google account, generate an app password, and use the app password in place of your email password.
+> **Note:** Enable two-factor authentication on your Google account, generate an app password, and use the app password in place of your email password.
 The app password can be generated with [this link](https://myaccount.google.com/apppasswords?pli=1&rapt=AEjHL4Mf5XDD4rE79YJpP5E2NoNwhvXMET_TWyBcQRn-HMzt0PI8BmptpMGRiBVIamW-0ECgVZtXxMRA19bL4Wfnq_hmjBEMqA).

 ```
 configurable int port = 8290;